Live and Invest Overseas

 When he looked down to enter the amount into his adding machine (the shop didn’t have a cash register), he noticed that it was out of paper.
 He walked from behind the counter again, this time disappearing behind the door to the left.
 Several minutes later, he returned with a roll of adding machine paper.

-As he began to replace the paper in his machine, his phone rang, so he laid the roll of paper on the counter to answer it.
+the counter to answer it.
 Several minutes later, he finished his conversation and picked up the roll of paper again.
 Several minutes after that, he’d succeeded in getting the paper installed in the machine.

 After adding up my few purchases, he reached beneath the counter for a bag to put the groceries in but found he was out of bags, so he came out from behind the counter and disappeared again behind the door to the left.
 Several minutes later, he returned with a single plastic bag.
 Four other customers stood in line behind me.
 I guess he was counting on them not wanting bags.